john messing: author

 "A homeless man tried to snatch my purse when I was walking by myself.
 He looks like he might be an undocumented alien.
 Please, he's still here.
 I am afraid he will do something to me.
 I'm alone.
 Please hurry."

 The police showed up surprisingly quickly.
 There were two of them, riding bicycles.
 One was female and black; the other male and white.
 They acted as though they were comfortable working together as a team.
 With an economy of words they individually approached Oscar and the woman.

 The black policewoman had Ethiopian or Somali features, with a long face and high cheekbones.
 She was maybe in her thirties, clean-cut, fit.
 She professionally introduced herself to Oscar and asked if she could ask him some questions.
 He agreed.
 The ACLU training on what to do if he was detained came back to Oscar naturally.
 He was polite, non-threatening.
-He matter-of-factly explained that he had been photographing a rare lizard for his evolutionary biology class at the University of Arizona for extra credit when the woman let her dog off the leash, which chased the lizard, ruining the shot, then made up a story to get him to leave and called it in when he refused to comply.
+He matter-of-factly explained that he had been photographing a rare lizard for his evolutionary biology class at the University for extra credit when the woman let her dog off the leash, which chased the lizard, ruining the shot, then made up a story to get him to leave and called it in when he refused to comply.
 He showed the camera and tripod to the officer, which bore the markings of University property.
 Oscar produced his student ID and Deferred Action for Childhood Arrivals immigration card.

 When the interviews were complete, the lady officer and her partner conferred, away from Oscar and the woman.

 The policewoman began.
 "The kids's a DACA, from the University.
 He denies trying to steal anything.
 He said he is out doing field work for a class.
 He seems on the up and up," she concluded.